March 25, 2026

 • ₹20,000 paid as interest on a loan taken to fund these investments

-* Illustrative only.
-Actual FTC is capped at Indian tax attributable to foreign income.
-Surcharge and cess not included.
-Consult a CA for your specific computation.
+Illustrative only.
+Surcharge and cess excluded.
+FTC is capped at Indian tax attributable to the foreign income.
+Whether the Section 57 deduction applies to the foreign dividend component involves interpretation.
+Consult a qualified Chartered Accountant for your actual computation.

 Understanding dividend taxation is one part of the picture.
-If you want to review your broader tax and investment plan in a structured way, you can book a call with Finnovate.
+If you want to review your broader tax and investment plan, our advisory team can help you map the right approach before filing.

 Book a Tax Planning Call